 Waste bins in all rooms should be emptied at least once a day.
-Rubbish left to fester will give off odors; attracting insects and other pests.
-Frequent emptying of bins is especially important in hot weather, when the rate of decomposition quickens significantly.
+Rubbish left to fester will give off odors.
+Attracting insects and other pests.
+Frequent emptying of bins is especially important in hot weather.
+When the rate of decomposition quickens significantly.

 Kitchen bins should be taken out each night once the kitchen has been cleaned down after dinner.
 Every room should always look immaculate and smell great.

-3. Throughly Clean Bathrooms and Kitchens
+3. Thoroughly Clean Bathrooms and Kitchens

 Bathrooms and kitchens are where bacteria thrives the most, so they should always be thoroughly cleaned.
 Upset stomachs and other nasty diseases are spread through poor sanitation, so keeping these areas clean is paramount.

 All principals and guests are to be avoided at all costs.
 A surprise visit from a public health official, or a string of sick guests, could cause the hotel to be closed down temporarily or even permanently.